eren-karakus/calculator/README.md

 # calculator

-A basic calculator made with React
+A basic calculator made with React.